Skip to content

 We get around 90 minutes of runtime, and it took me a month of shaving every day and every other day to recharge.
 I am guessing I got more than 90 minutes out of it.

-It takes up to 2 hours to fully charge, but a quick charge can be done for 10 minutes to get a quick head shave.
+It takes up to 2 hours to fully charge, but a quick charge can be achieved in 10 minutes to get a quick shave.
 I tried out the quick 10-minute boost, and it did give enough of a boost to do more than two head shaves.

-Keep in mind no adapter comes with the shaver.
-You can attach it to a USB port on a laptop or device, or we should only use a 1 amp 5-volt adapter with the cord (higher may damage the shaver).
+Please note that no adapter is included with the shaver.
+You can attach it to a USB port on a laptop or device, or we should only use a 1-amp 5-volt adapter with the cord (higher may damage the shaver).

 The shaver cannot be used when it is plugged in.